ABOUT ME

 Tara Thorn Hong is a Democrat running for Massachusetts State Representative in the 18th Middlesex District.

-“The City of Lowell has never been a strange place to live.
-The community welcomed us and gave us a chance to rebuild our lives.”
+"The City of Lowell has become a welcoming home for us, affording us the opportunity to rebuild our lives."

 Please Click Here to Learn More About Tara Hong